GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

 We employ a two-pronged approach that utilizes the TM-Vec model~\cite{hamamsy2023protein} to construct a robust set of positive and negative samples for our protein structure similarity analysis.
 For positive sample selection, we utilize the TM-Vec model to identify the top-K protein sequences that exhibit the highest TM-score values in relation to the template proteins.
-This approach ensures that our positive samples share significant structural similarity with the template.

 In contrast, our negative sampling strategy employs a stochastic selection process followed by structural dissimilarity confirmation.
 Initially, we randomly select $n$ proteins from our dataset.
 Subsequently, we employ the TM-Vec model to compute the TM-score between each selected protein and the template protein.
 Proteins with a TM-score < 0.2 are classified as negative samples, as this threshold indicates a high degree of structural dissimilarity~\cite{xu2010significant}.
-This method ensures that our negative samples are structurally distinct from the template, providing a clear contrast to the positive samples.